-WHEN THE MOVIES USED SCALE MODELS INSTEAD OF COMPUTERS
+WHEN MOVIES USED SCALE MODELS INSTEAD OF COMPUTERS

-The biggest difference between then and now is that in those early days, moviemakers made physical models for almost all SFX scenes - computer generated imagery (CGI) was in its infancy, and the amazing movie trickery of today (Avatar anyone?) lay decades in the future.
+The biggest difference between then and now is that in those early days, moviemakers made physical models for almost all SFX scenes - computer generated imagery (CGI) was in its infancy, and the amazing movie trickery today's audiences regard as normal lay decades in the future.

 Even so, Star Wars broke new ground in adventure science-fiction, for the spacecraft attack sequences looked absolutely convincing, and ILM created leading-edge technology to make them so.
 For example, to film the attack on the Death Star, cameras flew along a big model of the trench section, and miniature explosions blazed away along its length.

 It was amazing stuff that manages to look good even today.
 And unlike sci-fi series such as Thunderbirds on TV, there were no strings to ruin the suspension of belief you need in a movie theatre.